-- Don’t forget to include your spouse’s age, even if they are not yet 62 as loan proceeds are always based on the age of the youngest spouse.
+- Do not forget to include your spouse’s age, even if they are not yet 62 as loan proceeds are always based on the age of the youngest spouse.

 - When you close a reverse mortgage within 6 months of your next birthday, your calculations automatically move you into the next year’s principal limit factor (if you are very close, it might benefit you to wait a few weeks).

 - If you have a HELOC (Home Equity Line of Credit), be sure to include this balance as part of the total mortgage payoff.